exonum/exonum-doc/src/advanced/consensus/consensus.md

 ### Non-Strawman Version

+!!! note
-**Note.** In the following description, +2/3 means more than two thirds of the validators, and -1/3 means less than one third.
+    In the following description, +2/3 means more than two thirds of the validators, and -1/3 means less than one third.

 The algorithm above is overly simplified: